{{ result.summary.heading }}

 FAQ:

-Why are transitions omitted for directory buckets?
+Why are transitions missing for a directory bucket?

 What should I do with blocking input issues?